-Stacy Ingber is the Assistant Director for Programming & Events at the USC Center on Public Diplomacy.
+Stacy Ingber is the Assistant Director for Programming & Events at the USC Center on Public Diplomacy (CPD).
 She is responsible for creating and organizing the Center’s event programs, such as the CPD Conversations in Public Diplomacy series, annual research conference, and co-sponsored programming opportunities.
 With her background in curricular development, Stacy oversees the Center’s professional training programs, including the CPD Summer Institute in Public Diplomacy, and other individualized training.
 In addition, Stacy facilitates the Center’s profile-raising, publicity, and branding.

 Previously, Stacy was Project Manager at the Network Culture Project of the Annenberg School for Communication and the School of Cinematic Arts, where she oversaw programming, research, publications, and budget.
 She also supervised "Inspiring the Technological Imagination,” a project funded by the John D. and Catherine T. MacArthur Foundation as part of their Digital Media and Learning initiative.